 What’s scary for patients, though, is routine for experienced orthopedic surgeons.
 We’re always developing new techniques to lower pain and enhance patients’ well-being.

-Here, I’ll address patients’ 10 most frequently asked questions about spine surgery.
+Below, I’ll address patients’ 10 most frequently asked questions about spine surgery.
+You can also learn more about how to prepare for spinal surgery here.

 Do I need spine surgery?